MyLastSerenade/svelteytdl/README.md

-# Runing this Project
+# Running this Project
 Clone the repositiory on your machine and run:

 ```bash
 pnpm i
 ```

 to install the required dependencies, after that you can run:

 ```bash
 pnpm run dev